 Keeping active and purposeful when staying at home will help fight off boredom and frustration.
 Here are some activities you can try at home during the coronavirus pandemic.

 - Staying safe from coronavirus and reducing the risk of infection

-- You are here: Activity ideas for people living with dementia
+- You are here: Activity ideas during coronavirus for people with dementia

-- Supporting a person with dementia from a distance
+- Supporting a person with dementia through coronavirus from a distance

-- Support for a person with dementia living alone
+- Support through coronavirus for a person with dementia living alone

 Online and digital activities